baurine/checkstyle-sample/note/checkstyle-sample-note.md

     [master 5cc5f3b] fix the bad code style
     1 file changed, 5 insertions(+), 6 deletions(-)

 That's all.
-You can continue to modify the rules in `rules.xml` to adjust your really need.
+You can continue to modify the rules in `rules.xml` to adjust to your needs.